 Tourism witnessed several crises between 2011 and 2017, which began with the outbreak of the 25th January revolution and the subsequent events that affected the security situation and economic performance.
 These led to a 34.7 per cent drop in tourist numbers and a 47.9 per cent decrease in tourism revenues in the 2014/2015 fiscal year.

-Several terrorist incidents in Sinai resulted in losses of more than $1.5 billion in 2016.
-In addition, the bombing of a cathedral in December 2018 led to the cancellation of about 40 per cent of hotel reservations in Cairo over Christmas from Arab countries, especially the United Arab Emirates and Kuwait, as well as several East Asian and European countries.
+Several terrorist incidents in the Sinai resulted in losses of more than $1.5 billion in 2016.
+In addition, the bombing of a cathedral in December 2018 led to the cancellation of about 40 per cent of hotel reservations in Cairo over Christmas by visitors from Arab countries, especially the United Arab Emirates and Kuwait, as well as several East Asian and European countries.

 Tourism revenues reached only $500 million in the first quarter of 2016, a 66 per cent decrease compared to 2015, due to Russia’s withdrawal from the tourism market, which accounts for more than 40 per cent of the incoming tourism volume to Egypt, according to the State Information Service website.